 How To Do Large Scale Scrum [Infographic]

 Many large organizations find it hard to deliver valuable Results to their Stakeholders.
 Their size makes it difficult to adapt to the fact that both the realities of delivery and the Stakeholder’s minds change in unexpected ways.
-That’s when systematic scaling of Scrum becomes critical to an organization’s success.
+That’s when Large Scale Scrum’s systematic scaling becomes critical to an organization’s success.

-When An Organization Scales, There Are 4 Main Forces In Play:
+When An Organization Implements Large Scale Scrum, There Are 4 Main Forces In Play: